confluentinc/ccloud-sdk-go-v2/networking-admin/v1/docs/NetworkingAdminV1NetworkStatus.md

 ### NewNetworkingAdminV1NetworkStatus

-`func NewNetworkingAdminV1NetworkStatus(phase string, supportedConnectionTypes NetworkingAdminV1StatusConnectionTypes, ) *NetworkingAdminV1NetworkStatus`
+`func NewNetworkingAdminV1NetworkStatus(phase string, supportedConnectionTypes NetworkingAdminV1SupportedConnectionTypes, activeConnectionTypes NetworkingAdminV1ConnectionTypes, ) *NetworkingAdminV1NetworkStatus`

 NewNetworkingAdminV1NetworkStatus instantiates a new NetworkingAdminV1NetworkStatus object
 This constructor will assign default values to properties that have it defined,